AIGODLIKE/ComfyUI-BlenderAI-node/README.md

 ? = not all functions work

-× = only few or no functions work
+× = only a few or no functions work

 |Custom Node Name|Status|
 |:----|:----|